 InSight has three instruments that are designed to look at the deep interior of Mars and learn about the planet's geological activity, warmth and elements of its evolution, according to NASA.

-- The Seismic Experiment for Interior Structure (SEIS) will detect seismic waves from meteorite impacts, magma movements inside the planet, or marsquakes.
+The Seismic Experiment for Interior Structure (SEIS) detects seismic waves from meteorite impacts, magma movements inside the planet, or marsquakes.

-- The Heat Flow and Physical Properties Probe, or HP3, will burrow about 5 meters (16 feet) into the surface.
-Its main job is to sense heat underground.
+The Heat Flow and Physical Properties Probe, or HP3, will burrow about 5 meters (16 feet) into the surface.
+It's often referred to as a "mole."
+Its main job was to sense heat underground, although it was unable to dig below the surface and work with the mole was discontinued as of Jan.
+14, 2021.

-- The Rotation and Interior Structure Experiment, or RISE, will aim to provide more information about the composition of the Martian core.
+The Rotation and Interior Structure Experiment, or RISE, provides information about the composition of the Martian core.
 It will keep careful track of where the lander is located, and from that information, discern any wobbles in the orbit of Mars as the planet orbits the sun.
 The composition of the core will influence the degree and type of oscillation Mars experiences.

-InSight has a robotic arm that is more than 7 feet (2.4 m) long.
-This arm will place the seismometer and heat-flow probe on the surface for their measurements.
+InSight also has a robotic arm that is more than 7 feet (2.4 m) long.
+This arm placed the seismometer and heat-flow probe on the surface for their measurements, and gave the heat-measuring mole probe a nudge when the mole could not dig below the surface.
 The arm also features a camera that will take "color 3D views of the landing site, instrument placement, and activities," according to NASA.
 In addition, InSight has sensors to provide information on the weather, and any changes in the local magnetic field nearby the lander.

-Riding along with InSight will be the first cubesats to fly beyond Earth.
+Riding along with InSight were the first cubesats to fly beyond Earth.
 The experiment, which encompasses two spacecraft, is called Mars Cube One.
-The cubesats will fly behind InSight during its journey to Mars.
-NASA has named the cubesats "Wall-E" and "Eva" because they use fire extinguisher fluid as thruster propellant, just like the animated robot in Disney's "Wall-E" movie.
+The cubesats flew behind InSight during its journey to Mars.
+NASA named the cubesats "Wall-E" and "Eva" because they used fire extinguisher fluid as thruster propellant, just like the animated robot in Disney's "Wall-E" movie.

-If successful, once InSight begins its entry into the Martian atmosphere, the cubesats will send information back to Earth about the spacecraft's last few minutes flying to the Red Planet's surface.
+The cubesats were nearly lost, but successfully witnessed and sent information back to Earth about the spacecraft's last few minutes flying to the Red Planet's surface.